-The LOBO wines now include Chardonnay, a Rosé of Pinot Noir, a proprietary Red Blend called “HOWL,” Pinot Noir, Merlot and two Cabs–one from the valley floor and one from Atlas Peak.
-Randy Lewis makes the Chardonnay for LOBO and rising star, Victoria Coleman, makes the rest.
+The Lobo wines now include Chardonnay, a Rosé of Pinot Noir, a proprietary Red Blend called “HOWL,” Pinot Noir, Merlot and two Cabs–one from Oak Knoll and one from Atlas Peak.
+Randy Lewis makes the Chardonnay for Lobo and rising star, Victoria Coleman, makes the rest.

 We are also now part-owners of a wonderful winery–The Caves At Soda Canyon–with 20,000 square feet bored into the mountaintop overlooking Napa’s Stag’s Leap appellation.
 It’s a great place to tour and taste and we invite you to join us.